GAYATHRI-VALLI-BURUGULA/Anvaya-Dhaara/README.md

 * Information on traditional farming methods
 * Cultural insights related to agriculture
-* User-friendly UI for educational purposes
+* User-friendly interface for educational purposes

 ---

-## 🛠️ Technologies
+## 🛠️ Technologies Used

+* HTML
+* CSS
-* HTML, CSS, JavaScript
+* JavaScript

 ---

 ## 🎯 Objective

-To create awareness about traditional agricultural systems and preserve cultural knowledge through a modern web interface.
+To create awareness about traditional agricultural systems and preserve cultural knowledge using modern web technologies.